 Every outing on our cruise brought a new and equally entertaining experience to be enjoyed, from hiking up small, snow-covered peaks for a view of impressive glaciers to taking in the amazing ice sculptures carved by Mother Nature on a zodiac cruise.
 We even made a visit to the southernmost bar in the world, located at a Ukrainian research station.

-There were also wonderful adventures to be had onboard the Corinthian II.
+There were also wonderful adventures to be had onboard the ship.
 Some of my favorite recollections of my Antarctic experience involve the people that I met.
 I will cherish my memories with the wonderful restaurant staff, who made me feel at home as soon as I stepped foot in their dining room, the guides, who were always more than willing to share their stories and knowledge, and my fellow travelers who had their own amazing adventures to recount.
 Our experience together culminated in a karaoke turned dance party on the last night through the Drake Passage, where staff and passengers alike twirled and bopped on the lecture floor together like old friends.
 As awe-inspiring and life-changing as my experiences on the continent had been, I was equally swept off my feet by the gracious and remarkable people that I spent time with on the ship.

-Saying goodbye to Antarctica, the Corinthian II, and my new friends came all too quickly.
+Saying goodbye to Antarctica, and my new friends came all too quickly.
 But now that the voyage is over, I take comfort in remembering the small, sensory experiences; memories that cannot be obtained from a beautiful picture or a well-authored story.
 All I have to do is close my eyes, think of the sounds, and I am back on the frozen continent, seeing, feeling, smelling, and tasting that wonderful adventure that was my reality for twelve unbelievable days.